Skip to main content

 School type

 When asked about beneficial professional learning for their leadership teams, principals shared clear preferences.
-Primary school principals and those in combined primary/secondary highly prioritised coaching-focused professional learning, followed by the development of specialist expertise (e.g., in literacy or instructional leadership).
-Conversely, secondary school principals and their colleagues in specialist schools preferred specialist expertise first, with coaching as their second priority.
+Primary and specialist school principals identified development of specialist expertise (e.g., in literacy or instructional leadership) as a key priority followed by coaching.
+For secondary and primary/secondary school principals the preference was reversed, with coaching as the preference followed by development of specialist expertise.

 Related programs and resources